webtor-io/embed-sdk-js/README.md

 # embed-sdk-js
-Player SDK for online torrent streaming on your site
+Embed SDK for online torrent streaming and downloading on your site

 ## Features
 * Supports magnet-uri and external torrent-files